PilotVader/117secops/content/projects/soc-automation-project.md

   "Outlined the main workflow from event generation to case management", "Mapped alert flow using color-coded connections"
 ]
-image: "/placeholder.svg?height=300&width=600&text=SOC+Automation+Project"
+image: "/images/projects/soc-automation/soc-automation-project.png"
 technologies: ["Wazuh", "The Hive", "Shuffle", "Windows 10", "Draw.io"]
 category: "blue"
 tags: ["Blue Team", "Infrastructure", "SIEM", "SOAR"]
 images: [
-  { "src": "/images/soc-automation/shuffle-workflow.png", "alt": "SOC Automation Project Workflow in Shuffle showing the Wazuh-Alerts trigger and automation setup" }, { "src": "/images/soc-automation/wazuh-config.png", "alt": "Wazuh Configuration showing integration with Shuffle webhook" }, { "src": "/images/soc-automation/shuffle-webhook.png", "alt": "Shuffle Webhook Configuration Interface for Alert Processing" }
+  { "src": "/images/projects/soc-automation/detailed-workflow.png", "alt": "Detailed SOC Automation Workflow showing connections between Wazuh, Shuffle, TheHive and other components" }, { "src": "/images/projects/soc-automation/simple-workflow.png", "alt": "Simplified SOC Automation Workflow diagram showing the basic data flow between components" }
 ]
+series:
+  name: "Project 2: SOC Automation Project"
+  part: 1
+  totalParts: 3
 ---

-# SOC Automation Project

-This project documents my journey building a Security Operations Center (SOC) automation lab environment from scratch.
-The project is divided into multiple parts, each focusing on different aspects of the SOC implementation.

-## Project Overview
+# Part 1: Planning the Infrastructure

 As I continue my journey into cybersecurity, I've embarked on a SOC Automation Project aimed at building a home lab environment from scratch.
 The ultimate goal is to create a fully functional Security Orchestration, Automation, and Response (SOAR) setup, with tools like Wazuh, The Hive, and Shuffle for case management and automation.
 This project will enable hands-on experience critical for Security Operations Center (SOC) tasks, providing a foundation for alert management, response actions, and data enrichment.

-## Project Parts

-### Part 1: Planning the Infrastructure

-In this initial phase, I focused on planning the infrastructure for my SOC home lab.

-#### The Challenge

-The primary challenge was to build a functional SOC environment from the ground up to gain practical skills relevant to cybersecurity roles.
-This involved understanding how different SOC tools interact and managing the flow of data from event generation to incident response.
-A key aspect was visualizing the lab architecture, a common requirement in cybersecurity interviews.

-##### Key Challenges:

-- Setting up and configuring multiple security tools (Wazuh, The Hive, Shuffle)
-- Establishing reliable data flow between components (Windows 10 -> Wazuh -> Shuffle -> The Hive)
-- Simulating realistic security events and alerts
-- Enriching alerts with OSINT data automatically
-- Managing incidents effectively using a case management system

-#### My Approach

-The initial approach focused on planning and visualization before deployment.

-##### Step 1: Diagramming the Lab Environment
+## Diagramming the Lab Environment

-I began by visualizing the lab's architecture, which will guide deploying various SOC components.
+This week, I began by visualizing the lab's architecture, which will guide deploying various SOC components.
 Using Draw.io, I created a logical flow diagram, depicting the interaction of key elements like a Windows 10 client with Wazuh and SOAR tools (The Hive and Shuffle) across different network layers.
-This visual roadmap is crucial for understanding the setup.

-##### Step 2: Defining the Workflow
+This visual roadmap is crucial, as many cybersecurity interviews require candidates to whiteboard a secure lab setup—a skill that this project will reinforce.

-The main workflow consists of:
+## The main workflow consists of:

 1. **Event Generation**: The Windows 10 client will send event logs to Wazuh, acting as the lab's SIEM system.
+This data flow simulates the information-sharing pipeline from the endpoint to SIEM.
 2. **Alert Triggering and Enrichment**: Wazuh will analyze these events and generate alerts, which are then forwarded to Shuffle for enrichment with open-source intelligence (OSINT).
 3. **Case Management**: Finally, the enriched data and actionable alerts will be logged in The Hive, streamlining incident tracking and case management.

-##### Step 3: Connecting the Dots
+## Connecting the Dots

 To logically map how alerts will flow, color-coded connections will be implemented in the diagram to track data from generation, through analysis, to final case management.
 For example, alerts from Wazuh to Shuffle are labeled in blue, indicating a "send alert" action, while OSINT data flows in green to enrich the incident context.
-These connections provide a cohesive view of how data travels within the SOC environment.
+These connections provide a cohesive view of how data travels within the SOC environment, aligning the diagram to real-world incident workflows.

-#### Results and Impact

-The primary result of this initial phase is a clear plan and visual architecture for the SOC home lab.
-This provides a solid foundation for the next steps involving tool deployment and configuration.
-The diagrams serve as essential documentation and reinforce understanding of SOC workflows.

-##### Key Achievements:

-1. **Developed Infrastructure Plan**: Created a foundational plan for the SOC lab.
-2. **Visualized Architecture**: Designed logical flow diagrams using Draw.io.
-3. **Defined Data Workflow**: Mapped the flow of events, alerts, and enriched data between tools.
-4. **Prepared for Deployment**: Established a clear roadmap for implementing Wazuh, Shuffle, and The Hive.

-#### Lessons Learned

-This planning phase emphasized the importance of visualization in complex technical projects.
-Creating diagrams helps clarify interactions between components and identify potential issues early on.
-It also highlighted the interconnectedness of different SOC functions.

-### Part 2: Setting Up the Virtual Environment (Coming Soon)

-In the next part of this project, I'll be setting up the virtual environment for my SOC lab, including:

-- Creating virtual machines for each component
-- Configuring networking between the VMs
-- Installing base operating systems
-- Preparing for tool installation

-### Part 3: Installing and Configuring Wazuh (Coming Soon)

-This part will cover:

-- Installing Wazuh server
-- Setting up Wazuh agents
-- Configuring basic rules and alerts
-- Testing the event collection

-### Part 4: Implementing The Hive for Case Management (Coming Soon)

-This part will focus on:

-- Installing The Hive
-- Configuring case templates
-- Setting up user accounts and permissions
-- Testing case creation and management

-### Part 5: Integrating Shuffle for Automation (Coming Soon)

-This part will detail:

-- Installing Shuffle
-- Creating automation workflows
-- Connecting Wazuh and The Hive
-- Implementing OSINT enrichment

 ## Future Plans

 In my upcoming posts, I'll move into deploying these tools on virtual machines, configuring Wazuh and The Hive, and connecting them with my local workstation.
 This setup will allow me to simulate common security alerts, test case management processes, and refine my incident response workflows.

 Stay tuned as I document each stage, including implementation challenges, configurations, and SOC analysis techniques.

 #MYDFIR #CyberSecurity #SOCAnalyst #HomeLab #Automation #HandsOnExperience
 \`